-- Take care that your fingers and the strap do not cover any of the areas indicated in the illustration. - To protect against accidentally dropping the camera, attach the wrist strap and make sure it is around your fingers or wrist while you are operating the camera - · Never swing the camera around by its strap. - The supplied strap is intended for use with this camera only.
-Never use it for any other purpose. - When the "Auto Rotate" setting is turned on, the camera will detect whether it is being held vertically or horizontally when a snapshot image is shot.
+- Take care that your fingers and the strap do not cover any of the areas indicated in the illustration - To protect against accidentally dropping the camera, attach the wrist strap and make sure it is around your fingers or wrist while you are operating the camera. - · Never swing the camera around by its strap. - The supplied strap is intended for use with this camera only.
+Never use it for any other purpose.